 1 And you hath he quickened, who were dead in trespasses and sins; 2 Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: 3 Among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.

-So when the Bible is speaking of a person that we would say is alive as being a dead man it is talking about the decay of his soul into deeper and deeper sin.
-We are all “dead in trespasses and sins.”
+When the Bible speaks of someone we would consider physically alive as being a “dead man,” it’s referring to the decay of that person’s soul into deeper and deeper sin.
+At some point, we are all “dead in trespasses and sins.”

 Ephesians 2:5-6